-An introduction to the scientific study of human language.
+An introduction to the scientific description of human language.
 The course teaches methods of analyzing languages' sound systems (phonology), word structure (morphology), sentence patterns (syntax), and systems of meaning (semantics and pragmatics).
 Some important implications of linguistics for the study of human cognition and cultural behavior will be discussed.
-Stanford.
+Staff.
 Dist: QDS.

-11.13.
-The Language-Music Connection
+11.12.
+Language and Cognition